ingusmat/momworthy/README.md

-#Momworthy

-Pretty much just a new Symfony project at this point.
-I'll update this readme when it's something special.
+#Here's something to start with

+Pretty much your standard new Symfony project with bootstrap cooked in, asset pipeline hooked up, some configuration, etc.

+This is what I fork to start a new Symfony2 Bootstrap project.
+You're welcome to as well.

+Here's the Symfony2 SE Readme details:

 Symfony Standard Edition
 ========================